wing5wong/artisan-whs-static/source/_news/2019-08-08_our-three-dance-soloists-heading-off-to-the-nationals.md

 title: Dance Soloists heading off to the Nationals!
 date: 2019-08-02T03:03:00.798Z
 image: 'https://res.cloudinary.com/whanganuihigh/image/upload/v1565233397/28.jpg'
-image_title: 'From left: Emma Henare, Emelye Brown and Caitlin Currie'
+image_title: 'The winners, from left are Emma Henare, Emelye Brown and Caitlin Currie'
 description: >
   Congratulations to our 3 highest scoring Soloists of the night who will be representing WHS at the Dance NZ Made Nationals in September!